interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 transfer
 --------

-Transfers a specified amount of interbtc from a Sender to a Receiver on the BTC Parachain.
+Transfers a specified amount of interBTC from a sender to a receiver.

 Specification
 .............